genesiscommunitysuccess/docs/docs/web-ui-reference/intro/web-strategy.md

 Our genesis packages are scoped to `@genesislcap`.
 These consist of:

 - `@genesislcap/foundation-ui`: Base components
-- `@genesislcap/foundation-zero`: A design system variant
+- `@genesislcap/foundation-zero`: The zero design system variant
-- `@genesislcap/foundation-alpha`: A design system variant
 - `@genesislcap/foundation-utils`: Utilities
 - `@genesislcap/foundation-comms`: Comms system
 - ...etc